 These amounts represent the total sum of election expenses incurred and paid by these political parties.

 No political party or authorized independent candidate may make publicity during the first seven days of the election campaign or on election day.

 Election expenses are limited to the same amount for all candidates in the same electoral division.
 It's a matter of fairness: all candidates may spend similar amounts of money to promote their candidacy.

 During a by-election, in most electoral divisions, the election expense limit for each candidate is $1.46 per elector.
 On average, this amount is $72,000.

 Citizens and businesses may not spend money to promote or oppose the election of a candidate during the election period.
-Any public action is prohibited if it:
+There are rules governing interventions in the political debate.

 All election expenses must be paid and authorized by the official agent of a candidate or political party.